Causal Process Mining from Relational Databases with Domain Knowledge: Evaluation

 \section{Evaluation}

 In the following, we evaluate the Noreja Approach by comparing it to state-of-the-art process discovery algorithms.
-To this end, we first discuss the dataset that we use and our prototypical implenentation.
-Then, we compare the solutions by illustration and by using different metrics.
+To this end, we first discuss the dataset that we use and our prototypical implementation.
+Then, we compare the solutions qualitatively and quantitatively.